microsoft/FluidFramework/packages/dds/tree/README.md

 [`shared-tree`](./src/shared-tree/) configures [`shared-tree-core`](./src/shared-tree-core/README.md) with a set of indexes.
 `shared-tree-core` downloads the summary data from the Fluid Container, feeding the summary data (and any future edits) into the indexes.
-`shared-tree` then construct's the default `checkout`.
+`shared-tree` then constructs the default `checkout`.
-The application using the `shared-tree` to get the checkout from which it can read data (which the checkout internally gets from the indexes).
+The application using the `shared-tree` can get the checkout from which it can read data (which the checkout internally gets from the indexes).
 For any given part of the application this will typically follow one of two patterns:

 -   read the tree data as needed to create the view.
     Register invalidation call backs for when the observed parts of the tree change.
     When invalidated, reconstruct the invalidated parts of the view by rereading the tree.
 -   read the tree data as needed to create the view.
-    Register delta call backs for when the observed parts of the tree change.
+    Register delta callbacks for when the observed parts of the tree change.
-    When a delta is received, update the view in palace according to the delta.
+    When a delta is received, update the view in place according to the delta.

 TODO: Eventually these two approaches should be able to be mixed and matched for different parts of the application as desired, receiving scoped deltas.
 For now deltas are global.

 Note that the first pattern is implemented using the second.
-It works be storing the tree data in a [`forest`](./src/forest/README.md) which updates itself using deltas.
+It works by storing the tree data in a [`forest`](./src/forest/README.md) which updates itself using deltas.
-This when an application chooses to use the second pattern, it can be though of opting into a specialized application (or domain) specific tree representation.
+When an application chooses to use the second pattern, it can be thought of as opting into a specialized application (or domain) specific tree representation.
-From that perspective the first pattern amounts to using the platform provided general purpose tree representation: this should usually be easier, but may incur some performance overhead in specific cases.
+From that perspective the first pattern amounts to using the platform-provided general purpose tree representation: this should usually be easier, but may incur some performance overhead in specific cases.

-When views want to hold onto part os the tree (for the first pattern), they do so with "anchors" which have well defined behavior across edits.
+When views want to hold onto part of the tree (for the first pattern), they do so with "anchors" which have well defined behavior across edits.

 TODO: Note that as some point the application will want their [`view-schema`](./src/schema-view/README.md) applied to the tree from the checkout.